-Cut costly courier fees or trips to the bank
+Cut costly courier fees or trips to your financial institution

-Electronic deposits can reduce trips to the bank, saving on fuel costs and reducing or eliminating costly courier fees.
+Electronic deposits can reduce trips to the financial institution, saving on fuel costs and reducing or eliminating costly courier fees.

 Save time preparing deposits

 Preparing deposits electronically is very efficient, reducing labor costs and freeing up staff for other tasks.